 - Convey the emotion you want your customers to feel when using your products.

 - Help convince your customers that your products can solve their issues.

 Presenting a brand consistently across all platforms can increase revenue by up to 23%.
 This consistency applies to visual identity — but this trait is important for another reason other than turnover.

 Regardless of your business type or existing visual identity, you can always aim to achieve visuals that will be outstanding.
-This will further foster the memorability in the minds of your potential customers.
+They will further foster memorability in the minds of your potential customers.